EduardoVisconti/FoodExplore_Front/README.md

-# Food Explorer - Front
+# Food Explorer - Front-end

 This is the front-end developed by Eduardo Visconti for the Food Explorer project.